daddiovaro44/SCC-Project/README.md

 ## Notes

-Where is required the `scikit-learn` package is used the `1.3.0` version for compatibility reason with `load` function of `joblib` library.
+Where is required the `scikit-learn` package is used the `1.3.0` version for compatibility reason with the `load` function of `joblib` library.

 ## Authors